pavoltravnik/maxims-of-law/maxims-of-law.md

 Facta sunt potentiora verbis.
 Facts are more powerful than words.

-Factum judice quod ad ujus officium non spectat, non ratum est. An act of a judge which does not relate to his office, is of no force.
+Factum a judice quod ad ujus officium non spectat, non ratum est. An act of a judge which does not relate to his office, is of no force.
 10 Co.
 76.

 Factum negantis nulla probatio.
 Negative facts are not proof.